ddprrt/mqtt-workshop/README.md

 ### Install Rust on MacOS

 Installing Rust on MacOS works very similar to Linux.
+Go to [rustup.rs](https://rustup.rs), copy the command and execute them in your command line of choice.
 You might be prompted to install Apple's XCode command line tools:

 ```bash
 $ xcode-select --install